Skip to main content

 How Can You Reduce The Hazards of Asbestos Exposure?

 There is no safe level of asbestos exposure.
-This is particularly concerning for those working in asbestos-exposed environments, as asbestos’ presence cannot always be detected.
+This is particularly concerning for those working in asbestos-exposed environments, as asbestos’s presence cannot always be detected.
 You won't sneeze or cough when around asbestos.
 It won't irritate your skin or throat.
-When asbestos-containing materials are disturbed or unsafely removed, this releases asbestos fibers into the air.
+When asbestos-containing materials are disturbed or unsafely removed, asbestos fibers are released into the air.
 These fibers are too small to be felt, tasted, or seen.

 Employers are required to protect workers from exposure by establishing regulated zones, restricting work practices, and adopting safety measures.
 They must provide personal protective equipment to all exposed employees.
 If regulatory limits and exposure times are exceeded, workers must be medically monitored.